replay-framework/replay/README.md

 #### Main differences between RePlay and Play1

 * It uses the [Gradle build tool](https://gradle.org) for dependency management and builds:
-  * better compiletimes by incremental builds,
+  * better compile times by incremental builds,
   * no vendor code in the RePlay project's version control,
   * and no need for [Ivy](https://ant.apache.org/ivy) and Play1's Python scripts to manage dependencies.
 * Removes most built-in Play modules (console, docviewer, grizzly, secure, testrunner) that were not used at Codeborne.
 * Does not use [JBoss Javassist](https://www.javassist.org) for bytecode manipulating "enhancers":
   * shorter application startup times (seriously improves development cycles),
   * and [support for Kotlin](/codeborne/replay/tree/master/replay-tests/helloworld-kotlin) out of the box.
-* Less "magic", like the afore mentioned "enhancers" and creative use of exceptions for redirecting/responding/returning in controller methods.
+* Less "magic", like the before mentioned "enhancers" and creative use of exceptions for redirecting/responding/returning in controller methods.
 * No overuse of `static` fields/methods throughout your application code; RePlay uses generally accepted OO best practices.
 * More actively maintained.
 * Promotes [dependency injection](/codeborne/replay/tree/master/replay-tests/dependency-injection) for decoupling concerns (using Google's [Guice](https://github.com/google/guice) as a DI provider).